 - at (prep.)

-The colloquial use of at after where ("where it's at") is attested from 1859.
+The colloquial use of at after where ("where it's at") is noted in Bartlett (1859).
 At last is recorded from late 13c.; adverbial phrase at least was in use by 1775.
-At in Middle English was used freely with prepositions (as in at after, which is in Shakespeare), but this has faded with the exception of at about, which was used in modern times by Trollope, Virginia Woolfe, D.H.
-Lawrence, and Evelyn Waugh, but nonetheless is regarded as a sign of incompetent writing by my copy editor bosses.
+At in Middle English was used freely with prepositions (as in at after, which is in Shakespeare), but this has faded with the exception of at about.